jj1bdx/sphinxconjp2014-examples/README.md

 ## License

-Dual-licensed with The MIT License and CC-BY-4.0.
+Dual-licensed under The MIT License and CC-BY-4.0.

 ## Author